-Following feature refinement via LASSO regression, risk evaluation was conducted utilizing both linear models (such as Logistic Regression) and tree-based models (including Random Forest and LightGBM).
+Following feature refinement via LASSO regression, risk evaluation was conducted utilizing both linear models (such as logistic regression [LR]) and tree-based models (including random forest and LightGBM).
 Model hyperparameter optimization was performed through 10-fold cross-validation within the training dataset, employing the GridSearch algorithm to fine-tune parameters.
-The parameters demonstrating the highest median efficacy were selected for the final model training.
+The parameters demonstrating the highest median efficacy were selected for final model training.

-Deep learning procedure
+Deep learning procedure Data preparation

-Data preparation

-Crop ROI: Within our methodology, for each patient, we identified the slice exhibiting the largest ROI as the representative image.
-For streamline analysis and minimize interference, the region of interest (ROI) was limited to its minimal bounding rectangle, extended by 10 pixels.
-This expansion acknowledges the importance of peritumoral regions, as indicated by recent studies (26).
+Crop ROI: In our methodology, we identified the slice with the largest ROI for each patient as the representative image.
+To streamline analysis and minimize interference, the ROI was confined to its minimal bounding rectangle, extended by 10 pixels.
+This expansion recognizes the significance of peritumoral regions, as highlighted by recent studies [26].

 Data augmentation: The intensity distribution across RGB channels for the input images was standardized using Z-score normalization.
-During training stage, real-time data augmentation boosted model resilience using random crops and horizontal/vertical flips.
-For test images, processing was limited to normalization to ensure consistency.
+During the training stage, real-time data augmentation enhanced model resilience through random crops and horizontal/vertical flips.
+For test images, processing was limited to normalization to maintain consistency.